 STATE OF THE STATES:

-2024 AKF Living Donor Protection Report Card
+2025 AKF Living Donor Protection Report Card

 Letter From AKF President & CEO, LaVarne A. Burton

 However, lack of awareness, health concerns, job insecurity, insurance discrimination and more deter people from becoming living organ donors.
 For example, living organ donors typically need 2-12 weeks for surgery and recovery, but not everyone has job-protected leave to take this time to recover after saving a life.
-In some states, persons can also be denied life, disability or long-term care insurance simply because they were a living organ donor, even though research shows people who donate a kidney live as long as similarly healthy people who have both kidneys.
+In some states, people can also be denied life, disability or long-term care insurance simply because they were a living organ donor, even though research shows people who donate a kidney live as long as similarly healthy people who have both kidneys.

-We applaud the progress made thus far, but only 3 states have an A grade—meaning they have enacted at least 5 of the 7 types of legislation that can encourage living donation.
+Currently, only 6 states have an A grade—meaning they have enacted at least 5 of the 7 types of legislation or regulation that can encourage living donation.
 More progress is desperately needed.
 We will continue to fight on all fronts until every state has an A grade.

-To get us there, in 2024 we’re focusing on states across the country with D and F grades.
+To get us there, in 2025 we’re focusing on states across the country with D and F grades that have zero to little protections for living donors.
 We are working to pass living donor protections in these states and looking at paid and unpaid leave bills in states that have passed living donor protections.
 This effort includes states where work to improve the number of living organ donors focuses on more rural and medically underserved communities.
 Simultaneously, we will continue our strong focus on passing the Living Donor Protection Act in Congress.

 Sincerely,